 - The tables below show the various types of data stored inside Document Server management files, as well as the various operations that can be performed on this data by general users, groups, owners, and User Administrators.
 It is possible to assign general user access privileges to individual users as well as to groups.
 Users who have not been assigned any access privileges are not able to view the contents of these files. - There are four levels of access privileges: View, Edit, Edit/Delete and Full-Access.
-These settings can be changed by Group and User Administrators, users with Full-Access privileges and the user who registered the entry. - A password can be assigned to each document (4-8 numeric characters long), ensuring that the document cannot be accessed unless the correct password is entered first.
-In addition, by enabling the Document Lock feature, the MFP will deny any attempt to access a given document if an incorrect password is entered ten times consecutively.
+These settings can be changed by Group and User Administrators, users with Full-Access privileges and the user who registered the entry. - A password can be assigned to each document (4-8 numeric characters long), ensuring that the document cannot be printed unless the correct password is entered first.
+In addition, if an incorrect password is entered with the Document Lock feature enabled, the MFP will prohibit all further access to the document in question.
 This setting can be enabled and disabled in System Settings by the Document Administrator. - Every time a user logs in using Integration Server Authentication, the document protection setting in that user's Address Book stored in the MFP is automatically changed to "View (only)".
 Therefore if the user stores a file to the Document Server without changing the document protection setting for that document, or stores the file from an application that does not allow the setting to be changed, the user will not be able to edit or delete the document later.
 This automatic overwriting of the document protection setting in the MFP Address Book can be disabled for all users in Service Program mode (SP5-401-103). - The Document Administrator can also change the passwords for individual documents without having to clear a password-based authentication process.

-General Users Document Owner Document Administrator
+Document Owner Document

-Document No. 00001 General Users (User) Administrator
+General Users (User) Administrator

+Document No. 00001

 Document Name Meeting files

-wieeting mes

 General Info.
-Thumbnails RW RW
+Thumbnails

-lera Bibliographic Info.
-Use ACL
+eral Bibliographic Info.
+Use ACL RW RW

-Ger Pg.
+3en Pg.
 1 Image Data

 Pg.
 2 Image Data

-Detailed User Info Document Password W W
+Detailed User Detailed Osei Document Password W W

 ACL Information 00002=R 00003=RW 00004=RW-O 00005=RWDO Use ACL RW RW

-Access Privilege Management Structure for Stored Documents inceess i in inege management Structure for Stored Documents
+Access Privilege Management Structure for Stored Documents